gbraad/mscrolls-brahman/zxnext_magnetic/games/guild/README.md

 The game can be run on the Spectrum Next hardware or in the CSpect and ZEsarUX emulators.

+**Note:** When updating the game to a newer version and you have save files that you still want to use, just copy those save files to the new game folder.

 ### Spectrum Next

 1. On your PC, unpack the downloaded ZIP file guild.zip on an SD card containing